okay-this-is-epic/webminerpool/README.md

 Thanks to [nierdz](https://github.com/notgiven688/webminerpool/pull/62) there is a **docker** file available.
 See below.

 # What is new?

+- **August 8, 2018**
+	- Hash tracking for use with VYPS plugin (only works with github version of VYPS currently)

 - **June 15, 2018**
 	- Support for blocks with more than 2^8 transactions. (**client-side** / **server-side**).